MRHist3814/week-five/notes.md

 * Success!
 All of the layers were added, including the animation, first try!

 * I'm still very new to this, but I find that when following the instructions I can jump back and forth between certain sections of the code a bit more efficiently these days.
 I'm not as timid about getting it wrong, and I mostly get it right anyways!

+POSTERS

+* I'm struggling with typography.
+I understand the principles behind matching fonts and complementing each other, but I don't have the design skills to be able to know what works myself.

+* I'm not fully sure of what step 17 is asking.
+I googled 'what matches well with Helvetica' since that is what the PDF uses, and I used a recommendation that I found on Google--Georgia.